-- Be aware of and understand the value of AFL in classroom. - Be able to report on, present and explain the process and outcome of the learning activities to a highly competent level. - Be involved in the creation of success criteria in class. - Engage and learn through feedback. - Engage with recording own feedback. - Encourage parents to engage with Eportal and feedback given on reports. - Assess their progress and consult with teachers in order to develop as learners. - Follow guidance they receive to improve their work. - Complete regular Student Reflection - Demonstrate a reflective approach to classwork and homework. - Aim to develop an interest in STEAM related activities. - Attend school and class every day and on time. - Complete homework and assignments given
+- Be aware of and understand the value of AFL in classroom. - Be able to report on, present and explain the process and outcome of the learning activities to a highly competent level. - Be involved in the creation of success criteria in class. - Engage and learn through feedback. - Engage with recording own feedback. - Encourage parents to engage with Eportal and feedback given on reports. - Assess their progress and consult with teachers in order to develop as learners. - Follow guidance they receive to improve their work. - Complete regular Student Reflection - Demonstrate a reflective approach to classwork and homework. - Meet deadlines for submission of work and engage in alternative methods of assessment. - Aim to develop further interest in STEAM related activities. - Attend school and class every day and on time. - Complete homework and assignments given